The Dialogue Platform offers five formats that can be requested or are announced regularly. See News

 "Competence for interdisciplinary research": Methods workshop

-participants from various subject areas and make decisions capable of
+various subject areas and make decisions capable of consensus.
+The

-consensus.
-The Dialogue Platform therefore offers a one-day methods
+Dialogue Platform therefore offers a one-day methods workshop during

-workshop during which the participants can get an overview of how the
+which the participants can get an overview of how the idea-generating

-idea-generating processes work and become familiar with selected
+processes work and become familiar with selected methods.
+The methods

 See Call